ExpediaDotCom/haystack-client-node/README.md

 `make build`

-This will create dist/ folder with the compiled js files.
+This library has been written in typescript, so we first compile them into js files under dist/ folder

 ## How to run the example code
 ```bash